 In addition to the officers, members of the first board of directors were Andy Brummett, Mary Ann Denney, Connie Hamilton, and Mike Wiggington.

 And early project was the organization of a third club in Wilson County, the Mt.
 Juliet Breakfast Rotary, with its Charter Night Banquet held on May 25, 1990.

 One of the most challenging and most profitable endeavors was the concession building at the Wilson County Fair Grounds, a joint construction project with the Lebanon Rotary Club.
 Since it’s opening, profits have been used to fund our charitable donations.
 In 2012, the LBRC committed to a three-year sponsor/partnership arrangement with the Wilson County Soccer League.
-Expanding its fundraising efforts, the Club held its first annual Fish Fry and Aviation Heritage Day at the Lebanon Municipal Airport in May 2013.
-In 2019, the 7th annual Fish Fry was held at the Wilson County Expo Center.
+Expanding its fundraising efforts, the Club held its first annual Fish Fry at the Lebanon Municipal Airport in May 2013.
+We are now in our 11th year of this fundraiser, held at the Wilson County Expo Center.